Council elections are held every three years, on the second Saturday in October. The next Council election will be held on 8 October 2022.

-You must be enrolled in order to vote in the 2019 Council elections.
+You must be enrolled on either the Maori Electoral Roll or the General Electoral Roll in order to vote in Council elections.

-Information on enrolling to vote in Council, District Health Board and New Zealand Parliamentary elections can be viewed here.
+Information on enrolling to vote in Council and New Zealand Parliamentary elections can be viewed here.

 To enrol as a Ratepayer Elector to vote in the Manawatu District Council's elections you can download and complete an enrolment form from here (95KB pdf) .

-If you live within the Manawatu District, but own and pay rates on a property outside of the Manawatu District, you need to contact that Council for an enrolment form to complete.
+If you live within the Manawatu District, but own and pay rates on a property outside of the Manawatu District, you need to contact the Council in the area where your property is located for an enrolment form to complete.

 Contact Council 06 323 0000 for more information.